 Please read the information below which gives details of Pupil Premium.

-We are delighted with our KS1 SATs results which reflect the hard work of all staff, good partnership working with parents and a determination to ensure EVERY child succeeds.
+We are delighted with the progress made in KS1, which reflects the hard work of all staff, good partnership working with parents and a determination to ensure EVERY child succeeds.
+All of our pupil premium children in KS1 made at least one year's progress in reading, writing and maths.
+44% of pupil premium children made 2 years progress in reading.

 Historically levels of attainment can be lower for some children who are eligible for Free School Meals(FSM) – this is a national trend.
 Our key objective in using the Pupil Premium Grant is to narrow the gap between lower attaining pupils and their peers.